What Kind of Boat Should I Buy? Exploring Your Options

 Bass Boats

 Suppose that you are an angler who will be boating primarily in freshwater lakes, wetlands, rivers, and other such bodies of water.
 In general, the fish you’ll be catching are bass, so the name of your best choice is “bass boats.”
 They’re perfect for the environments where fishermen would find bass: They’re light, typically made of aluminum or fiberglass, and are purpose-built for fishing instead of lounging or cruising.
+If you enjoy fishing and are looking for a lake boat, a bass boat my be right for you.

 Important Features

-• Bass boats have swivel chairs to allow anglers to spin a full 360 degrees and cast in any direction.
+- Bass boats have swivel chairs to allow anglers to spin a full 360 degrees and cast in any direction.

-• Live wells provide a place to keep live fish, and there’s a large amount of storage space for things like fishing rods, lures, and other necessary accessories.
+- Live wells provide a place to keep live fish, and there’s a large amount of storage space for things like fishing rods, lures, and other necessary accessories.

-• Two motors provide different power levels, with the outboard motor granting high-speed performance and the trolling motor offering quiet, slower movement to avoid scaring fish off.
+- Two motors provide different power levels, with the outboard motor granting high-speed performance and the trolling motor offering quiet, slower movement to avoid scaring fish off.

 Bowriders